 Trimming or cutting trees in winter also gives the plants more time to heal before they begin to regrow in Spring.

 4. Safety Check

-Sometimes disease or weakness can be hard to spot and if you have broken or weak branches that aren’t attended to, these can break off during high winds or storms which can be dangerous or damaging to people and property.
+Sometimes disease or weakness can be hard to spot and if you have broken or weak branches that aren't attended to, these can break off during high winds or storms; this is potentially dangerous or damaging to people and property.
 Regular pruning and checking over of your tree health means you can catch issues early on before they become dangerous.

 How Can We Help?

 Pruning trees is a relatively difficult and time-consuming job and tall trees can be awkward and dangerous to reach properly without the correct equipment.
-It can be confusing to know which parts to cut and there is lots that can go wrong when doing a DIY job – particularly in winter when conditions are icy!
+It can be confusing to know which parts to cut and there are lots of things that can go wrong when doing a DIY job - particularly in winter when conditions are icy!